Googling yourself? Please don't! | Twelve Three Media

-How Googling Yourself Can Hurt or Help Your SEO
+How Googling Yourself Can Hurt Your SEO & Paid Ads

 9 Minute Read

-Everybody does it.
-Whether it’s searching your personal name or business name, it’s basic digital curiosity to want to know where you rank in search results on Google and other search engines.
+Just admit it—you’ve been Googling yourself, haven’t you?
+Everybody does it once in a while.
+Whether it’s searching your personal or business name, it’s basic digital curiosity to want to know where you rank in search results on Google and other search engines.
+But should you Google yourself?

-Business owners and marketers also search high-value keywords to see where they rank versus how competitors rank in online search.
-These searches are foundational for SEO, enabling you to see how your business performs compared to other businesses in your market and your industry.
+Business owners and marketers search high-value keywords to see where they rank versus how competitors rank in online search.
+These searches are foundational for SEO and pay-per-click advertising (PPC), enabling you to see how your business performs compared to other businesses in your market and your industry.

 Google places a premium on discerning user intent.
-The massive amount of data collected by Google from user searches is fed into its algorithms and machine learning programs to deliver the most relevant search results.
+The massive amount of data Google collects from user searches is fed into its algorithms and machine learning programs to deliver the most relevant search results.

 1. Organic Click-Through Rate

-Google assesses a number of different factors in determining what results should be delivered to people who search for a given keyword or phrase.
-A page with a high click-through rate (CTR) from organic SERPs for a particular keyword sends a strong signal to Google that the page in question is highly relevant to the user’s search.
+Google assesses a number of different factors in determining what results should be delivered to people searching for a given keyword or phrase.
+A page with a high click-through rate (CTR) from organic SERPs for a particular keyword signals to Google that the page in question is highly relevant to the user’s search.

 High CTR correlates strongly with better SEO ranking.
-A study by SISTRIX found that the pages ranked first in Google SERPs have a click-through rate of nearly 30% on average.
+A study by FirstPageSage found that the pages ranked first in Google SERPs have an average click-through rate of 39.8%.

 Now, what does this mean if you Google yourself?
 Say you routinely search one of your most valuable target keywords, and you usually end up clicking on one or more of your competitors’ results.
 Every time you do this, you are telling Google that that competitor’s page is a better result for the keyword in question than yours.
 If this pattern is repeated by you, the members of your team, your agency, and consumers as a whole, the competitor will consistently rank ahead of you.